ibm-cloud-docs/citrix-netscaler-vpx/migrating-netscaler-to-las.md

 * Confirm the current software version
 * Perform the upgrade, including any required reboots
 * Validate system operation post-upgrade

-Starting 2 February 2026, IBM will open a support case for each VPX instance that you own.
-Use these cases to submit NetScaler activation request files and receive license activation files from IBM Support as instructed.
-{: attention}

-To view your support cases, log in to the IBM Support site at [https://ibm.com/mysupport](https://ibm.com/mysupport){: external} site and click **Cases > View your cases**.
-{: tip}

 ## Milestone 2: Installing and activating the new VPX license activation file in the GUI
 {: #transition-netscaler-to-las-ui}